inotia00/rvx-builder/README.md

 To update to newer version of builder, stop existing container if running and build the image again and start the container again

-In both the build a persistent storage is kept so all the build are stored in `rvx-builder/revanced/`
+In both the builds a persistent storage is kept so all the builds are stored in `rvx-builder/revanced/`